pascallaliberte/sharpen.page/review.md

 * If you're here because you want a page that converts more people by adding slimy tactics, we won't be a good fit.
 **My advice will be about making the wrong visitors leave early so the best visitors scroll down and feel like they're being understood.**

+{% include components/aside-note.html text="Or maybe we definitely are a good fit!
+[Skip down for details on the options and pricing below](#options)" %}

 * If you're here because you want a page that convinces and sells above all else, we won't be a good match either.
 People smell that from a mile away.
 **I'll help you make pages that create a ton of trust, the hard to get, hard to lose type of trust.**